dimitri-justeau/niamoto-core/docs/cli.rst

       Add a raster in Niamoto's raster database.

     Options:
-      --srid TEXT                SRID of the raster.
-If not specified, it will be detected automatically.
       -t, --tile_dimension TEXT  Tile dimension <width>x<height>
       --help                     Show this message and exit.